 Some other no-bake recipes include:

 4- Reubens- Chris does a “Reuben Bonanza” menu in his culinary arts cafe for his school on St. Patty’s Day.
-They make Reuben dip, Reuben soup, Reuben pizza and Reuben tater tots!
-The recipes include corned beef, sauerkraut, Swiss cheese, rye bread and Thousand Island dressing.
-Surprisingly, the Reuben originated in the U.S., even though it is associated with St. Patrick’s Day.
+They make Reuben dip, Reuben soup, Reuben pizza, and Reuben tater tots!
+The recipes include corned beef, sauerkraut, Swiss cheese, rye bread, and Thousand Island dressing.
+Surprisingly, Reuben originated in the U.S., even though it is associated with St. Patrick’s Day.
 Corned beef is a traditional dish of Ireland, which is why the Reuben is often made during the holiday.

 Let us know what you think of these 3 Irish food ideas in the comments.
 We always love feedback!